ugonna27/Coffee_Shop_Sales_Analysis-in-R/README.md

 -High-value product identification

 KEY INSIGHTS

-Store Insigts
+# Store Insigts
--Hell's Kitchen brought in the most overall sales followed by Astoria and Lower Manhattan -
+Hell's kitchen brought in the most sales followed by Astoria and then Lower Manhattan

 # Product Insights
 -the Gourmet Brewed coffee in the Coffee category sells the most cups followed by Barista Espresso, the least being "Premium Brewed Coffee"